Duchy of Spoleto: Imperial fief

 In 776, two years after the fall of Pavia, Spoleto fell likewise to Charlemagne and his Carolingian Empire, and he assumed the title King of the Lombards.
 Though he granted the territory to the Church, he retained the right to name its dukes, an important concession that can be compared to the as-yet uncontested Imperial right to invest territorial bishops, and perhaps at times a matter of contention between emperor and papacy, for Pope Adrian I had recently named a duke of Spoleto.

 In 842, the former duchy was resurrected by the Franks to be held as a Frankish border territory by a dependent margrave.
 Among the more outstanding of the Frankish dukes, Guy I divided the duchy between his two sons Lambert and Guy II, who received as his share the lordship of Camerino, which was made a duchy.
-Lambert was a doughty fighter against Saracen raiders, but who equally massacred Byzantines (as in 867), and was deposed in 871, restored in 876, and finally excommunicated by Pope John VIII.
+Lambert was a doughty fighter against Saracen raiders, but an individual who equally massacred Byzantines (as in 867), and was deposed in 871, restored in 876, and finally excommunicated by Pope John VIII.
 In 883 Guy II reunited the dukedom, henceforth as the Duchy of Spoleto and Camerino.
 After the death of Charles the Fat in 888, Guy had himself crowned emperor of the Romans and king of Italy by Pope Stephen V (891).
 The following year Pope Formosus crowned Guy's son Lambert II as duke, king and emperor.

 The dukes of Spoleto continued to intervene in the violent politics of Rome.
 Alberico I, Duke of Camerino (897), and afterwards of Spoleto, married the notorious Roman noblewoman Marozia, mistress of Pope Sergius III (904–911), and was killed by the Romans in 924.
 His son Alberico II overthrew the senatrix in 932 though her son, his half-brother, was Pope John XII.
-About 949 the Frankish King Berengar II of Italy retook Spoleto from its final margrave.
+About 949, the Frankish King Berengar II of Italy took Spoleto from the margrave, diminished the size of the duchy, and set aside territory that would become the March of Fermo.